MarkVillacampa/ARM-flash-tutorial/readme.md

 We're ready to compile.
 Go to the `src` directory and type `make`.
 If everything went right you should have a `main_rom.elf` file inside the `src` directory.

-NOTE: In the unlikely case that you dont have `make` installed, install Xcode on your Mac or type `sudo apt-get install build-essential` on Ubuntu.
+NOTE: In the unlikely case that you don't have `make` installed, install Xcode on your Mac or type `sudo apt-get install build-essential` on Ubuntu.

 ## Preparing OpenOCD